Watch now: Lawmakers, political observers reflect on Madigan's downstate legacy

 Known as the “Velvet Hammer” for quietly wielding vast power amassed over a half-century, Madigan’s departure from state government is characteristically low-key, with the announcement coming in the form of a lengthy press release, with Madigan thanking his family and staff and touting his legislative accomplishments.

-White said he supported Madigan when, as Speaker of the House, he opposed then-Gov. Bruce Rauner's budget proposals.
-However, while Madigan obviously made an impact on Illinois statewide his influence on the local area was minimal, he added.
+And though his power emanated from his House district on the Southwest Side of Chicago, Madigan’s influence spread across the entire state.

-"It's time for new blood," Coles County Republican Party Chairman Travis Coffey said.
-"I think he served his time."
+“We appreciate everything that Rep. Madigan has been able to do in his time as a representative and we’re sure his presence will be missed in the Illinois House,” said Patrick Cortesi, head of the McClain County Democrats.
+“Now it’ll be up to the voters in his district to choose a new representative.”

-Lawmakers and political observers in downstate Illinois, however, say that while his first focus was ultimately Chicago, Madigan also had a statewide lens that he used to both pass policies that helped areas outside the city and to elect Democrats from those areas.
+Lawmakers and political observers in downstate Illinois say his first focus was ultimately Chicago, but that Madigan also had a statewide lens that he used to both pass policies that helped areas outside the city and to elect Democrats from those areas.

 “He understood that for Democrats to be a vibrant force in Springfield, they needed to have some power outside of Chicago,” said John Shaw, director of the Paul Simon Public Policy Institute at Southern Illinois University Carbondale.
 “So I do think that he worked to advance the statewide agenda, and not just the Chicago exclusive agenda.”